 The NPCA Switching Delay field indicates the time needed by an NPCA STA to switch from the BSS primary channel to the NPCA primary channel in units of 4 μs.

 The NPCA Switch Back Delay field indicates the time needed by an NPCA STA to switch from the NPCA primary channel to the BSS primary channel in units of 4 μs.

+The UL TXOP Restricted Duration field indicates the duration, in units of 9 μs, during which untriggered UL transmissions are restricted after switching to the NPCA primary channel.
+The field is reserved when transmitted by a non-AP STA.(#1880)

+The value 0 indicates that untriggered UL transmissions are not restricted by this field.
+The value 255 indicates that untriggered UL transmissions are not allowed on the NPCA primary channel.(#1880)

 TGbn editor: Please modify subclause 37.11 Non-primary channel access (NPCA) as follows: